ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 vSAN storage with optional NFS storage is available for instances in locations with 25 GbE availability. vSAN clusters use bare metal host profiles with local flash storage and a RAID 6, FTT=2 policy.
 This policy is high-performance and high-resilience and requires at least seven hosts. vSAN clusters can also use NFS storage.

+High availability resource pools require stretched clusters with vSAN™ storage profiles.
+NFS storage is not supported.
+{: requirement}

-The profile storage type is dependent on the resource pool location.
+The profile storage type depends on the resource pool location.
 The following options are available for multizone regions.

 | Data center | NFS-only storage | vSAN + optional NFS storage |
 |:------------|:-----------------|:----------------------------|